Modeling Concurrency Control as a Learnable Function

+Let $n$ denote the number of transaction types.
+The table has the following schema:

+$\action_d$, $\action_t$, and $\action_p$ are the conflict detection method, timeout, and transaction priority, respectively. $(w_1, \dots, w_n)$ represents the rule for identifying critical conflicts (as described in Section~\ref{sec:background.conflict_detection}). { Specifically, $w_i$ means that $T$ considers the first $w_i$ accesses of a dependent transaction with type $i$ as critical conflicts, thereby preventing the formation of dependency cycles among concurrent transactions that might read dirty data from each other. $expose$ determines if $T$ makes its accesses visible to other transactions after executing $op$. }

+\revisionhint{R1.O1 R1.O2}{ In the ASOCC example, {\dbname} selects \textit{no detection} for cold data, which corresponds to optimistic execution.
+It selects \textit{detect all} for hot data, forcing conflict detection for operations accessing highly contended records.
+It selects \textit{detect critical} for warm data, enabling early validation to proactively abort transactions that are likely to fail.}

-We will discuss the columns in more detail in Section~\ref{sec:details}. {\dbname} implements several optimizations for the agent function, including pruning suboptimal functions from the search space, learning transaction backoffs, and transforming some actions into more learnable forms. \maintext{Due to space constraints, we discuss them in the paper's extended version~\cite{CCaaLF-extended}.}
+\extended{ {{\dbname} implements several optimizations when maintaining this action lookup table, including pruning suboptimal functions from the search space and learning transaction backoff strategies.}